-Attention-Deficit/Hyperactivity Disorder (PDF) – Covers most aspects of ADD/ADHD.
+Attention-Deficit/Hyperactivity Disorder – Covers most aspects of ADHD.
 See pages 10-14 for behavioral modification strategies that involve parents.
-(National Dissemination Center for Children with Disabilities)
+(Center for Parent Information and Resources)

-Parenting a Child with AD/HD – Succinct but comprehensive article followed by a long reading list.
-(National Resource Center on AD/HD)
+Parenting a Child with ADHD (PDF) – Succinct but comprehensive article followed by a long list of tips and resources.
+(National Resource Center on ADHD)

-Behavioral strategies for dealing with ADD/ADHD in children
+Behavioral strategies for dealing with ADHD in children

 Attention Deficit Hyperactivity Disorder – Overview of ADHD including valuable tips under Behavioral Management section for managing a child with ADHD at home and school.
 (University of Maryland Medical Center)

-Helping Your Teen with ADD (ADHD) Prepare for Independence – Age-specific tips for helping your teenager handle money, chores, driving, and schoolwork; manage their time; and take responsibility for their health.
+Helping Your Teen with ADHD Prepare for Independence – Age-specific tips for helping your teenager handle money, chores, driving, and schoolwork; manage their time; and take responsibility for their health.
 (ADDvance.com)